snubwoody/wakunguma.com/src/pages/blog/branching-strategies.md

 ## Environment branching
 Environmental branching is used to represent different deployment environments in your infrastructure, for example `dev`, `qa`, `staging` and `prod`.

-This sounds reasonable, but this could have probably been configured using environment variables.
+This sounds reasonable, but this could have very well been configured using environment variables.
 Also what happens if someone makes a change directly to `qa` does it get backported to `staging`?
 What if you made a typo in the release notes and decide to just fix it in `staging` before pushing to production, does it get merged into the other branches before it?

 ## Release branching
 This isn't necessarily it's own strategy, but it's based on the idea that releases get their own long lived branches.
 So one case is that each release gets it own branch, where any upkeep and changes are done before releasing the new version.